dnovichman-tmp/dnovichman-tmp.github.io/_posts/2019-05-01-unified_gis.md

 title: Unified GIS
 layout: post-full
 ---
-Our software and mobile applications are 100% Open Geospatial Consortium (OGC) compliant and follow the standard "Point, LineString, MultiLines/LinearRings" data types.
+Our software and mobile applications are 100% Open Geospatial Consortium (OGC) compliant and follow the standard data types.
 <br/>
 <br/>
 <figure>